Transformers: Revenge of the Fallen: Filming

-Effects
+Visual effects

 Hasbro became more involved in the designs of the robots than the company was for the first film.
 The company, along with Takara Tomy, suggested to the filmmakers that combining robots be the main draw for the sequel.
 They insisted on keeping the alternate modes of some of the returning characters similar so that consumers would not have to buy toys of the same characters.
 Bay used a real F-16 Fighting Falcon and tank fire when filming the battles.
 Many of the new Autobot cars supplied by General Motors were brightly colored to look distinctive on screen.
 Revenge of the Fallen features 46 robots, while the original movie had 14.

 Scott Farrar returned as visual effects supervisor and anticipated moodier use of lighting as well as deeper roles for the Decepticons.
 He stated that with the bigger deadline, post-production would become a "circus".
 The producers expected that with a bigger budget and with the special effects having worked out, the Transformers would have a larger role.
 Peter Cullen recalled, "Don Murphy mentioned to me, 'Only because of the tremendous expense to animate Optimus Prime, he'll be in just a certain amount of [Transformers].'
 But he said, 'Next time, if the movie is a success, you're gonna be in it a ton.'"
 Michael Bay hoped to include more close-ups of the robots' faces.
 The heads had to be designed with more pieces in order to express emotions in a more convincing way.
 Farrar said the animators implemented more "splashes and the hits and the fighting on dirt or moving, banging into trees, [...] things splinter and break, [the robots] spit, they outgas, they sweat, they snort."
 Shooting in the higher resolution of IMAX required up to 72 hours to render a single frame of animation.
 While ILM used 15 terabytes for Transformers, they used 140 for the sequel.
 Particularly problematic effects were the lighting, with scenes such as Jetfire inside the Smithsonian requiring 41 light sources, and the destruction of the pyramid, which appears in about five shots and required seven months to simulate the behavior of the blocks.
 Orci hinted the majority of the Decepticons were entirely computer-generated in both robot and alternate modes, making it easier to write additional scenes for them in post-production.
 Rendering the Devastator took over 85% of ILM's render farm capacity, and the complexity of the scene and having to render it at IMAX resolution caused one computer to "explode".
 Digital Domain handled work on secondary characters, including the transformation of Alice from her human disguise to her robot self.
 The beginning showing a close-up of her face as the skin broke apart took five animators three months to finish.